This topic is for women who

 Your doctor must first rule out all other causes of vaginal bleeding

-before diagnosing dysfunctional uterine bleeding.
+before diagnosing abnormal uterine bleeding.
 These causes include

 miscarriage and problems with pregnancy.
 Vaginal bleeding may also be caused by